nicolas-tdc/weave/README.md

 ## Add services to your application

 - Add services

-*This will prompt you to select and name a new service for the application*
+*This will prompt you to select and name a new service for your application*
 ```bash
 ./weave.sh add
 ```